• Share this on:

 Non-legal mandatory requirements

-In addition to the legal requirements mentioned above, you may be required to comply with non-negotiable terms and conditions that buyers have created for their suppliers.
-Such requirements are not required by law, but they are still mandatory.
+In addition to the legal requirements mentioned above, your buyer may confront you with company-specific terms and conditions.
+Such requirements are non-legal, but still mandatory.

 Packaging requirements

-In most cases, your buyer will give you instructions on how to package the order, in a manual.
-If you agree with your buyer that they will clear customs in the country of import (which is the norm), it is their responsibility to make sure the instructions comply with EU import procedures.
-Your buyer will appreciate any efforts you make to reduce the environmental impact (and financial cost) of the use of packaging materials.
+In most cases, your buyer will give you instructions on how to package the order.
+If you agree to deliver Free on Board (FOB), which is the industry standard, your buyer will clear customs in the country of import.
+It is their responsibility to ensure the instructions comply with EU import procedures.
+Always try to reduce the environmental impact (and financial cost) of the use of packaging materials.

 Payment terms